tzangms/django-bootstrap-form/README.rst

 You can also set class="form-vertical" on the form element.

-To use class="form-inline" on the form element, also change the "|boostrap" template tag to "|bootstrap_inline".
+To use class="form-inline" on the form element, also change the "|bootstrap" template tag to "|bootstrap_inline".

 It is also possible to create a horizontal form.
 The form class and template tag are both changed, and you will also need slightly different CSS around the submit button::